GreptimeTeam/greptimedb/docs/rfcs/2023-11-01-wagon-file-format.md

 The Footer maintains metadata about each Blob and consists of `FooterPayload`, `FooterPayloadSize`, and `Flags`.

-- `FooterPayload`: This is a JSON object that stores BlobMeta objects.
-Each BlobMeta object contains the following fields:
+- `FooterPayload`: This is a JSON object containing two arrays of `BlobMeta` objects and properties:

-    ```JSON
+    ```
     {
+      "blob_metas":array,
+      "properties":array
+    }
+   ```
+    - `blob_metas` - An array of `BlobMeta` objects, as follows:
+        ```
+        {
           "type":string,
           "offset":number,
           "length":number,
           "compression":string,
           "properties":array
         }
         ```
         - `type`: A string indicating the Blob data type.
         - `offset`: A numeric value indicating the Blob starting position.
         - `length`: A numeric value indicating the Blob length.
         - `compression`: A string representing the compression type.
-It could be "none", "gzip", "lz4", "snappy", or "zstd".
+It could be `"none"`, `"gzip"`, `"lz4"`, `"snappy"`, or `"zstd"`.
         - `properties`: An array of properties related to the Blob.
-Each property is represented as a key-value pair:
+Each property is represented as a key-value pair, with both key and value being strings.
+These properties offer additional information about the Blob.

-    ```
-    {"key": string, "value": string}
-    ```
-    Keys and values are all strings and can hold additional information about the Blob.
+    - `properties`: An array of properties represented as key-value pairs.
+These properties offer additional information about the Footer.

 - `FooterPayloadSize`: A 4-byte unsigned integer (little-endian) indicating the `FooterPayload` size.

-- `Flags`: 4 bytes to store boolean flags.
-The first byte's four lower bits indicate the `FooterPayload` compression method ("none", "gzip", "lz4", "snappy", or "zstd").
-Other bits and bytes are set to 0 during writing and reserved for future use.
+- `Flags`: 4-bytes to store boolean flags.
+The first byte's four lower bits indicate the `FooterPayload` compression method amongst "none", "gzip", "lz4", "snappy", or "zstd".
+Other bits and bytes are set to 0 during writing and are reserved for future use.

 ## 2. Usage